Mongol conquest of the Song dynasty: Chinese exile in Vietnam and Champa helping anti-Mongol resistance

-Southern Song Chinese military officers and civilian officials fled to overseas countries, namely Vietnam and Champa.
+Southern Song military officers and civilian officials fled to overseas countries, namely Vietnam and Champa.
 In Vietnam, they intermarried with the Vietnamese ruling elite, and in Champa, they served the government there as recorded by Zheng Sixiao.
-Southern Song soldiers served in the Vietnamese army prepared by emperor Trần Thánh Tông against the second Mongol invasion.
+Former Song soldiers served in the Vietnamese army prepared by emperor Trần Thánh Tông against the second Mongol invasion.

 Professor Liam Kelley noted that people from Song like Zhao Zhong and Xu Zongdao escaped to Vietnam (then under the Trần dynasty) after the Mongol invasion of China and helped the Trần fighting against the Mongol invasion.
 The Daoist Chinese cleric Xu Zongdao, who recorded the Mongol invasion, referred to them as "Northern bandits".
 He quoted the Đại Việt Sử Ký Toàn Thư which said "When the Song [dynasty] was lost, its people came to us.
 Nhật Duật took them in.
 There was Zhao Zhong who served as his personal guard.
 Therefore, among the accomplishments in defeating the Yuan [i.e., Mongols], Nhật Duật had the most."